STAMP-project/pitest-descartes/README.md

 will not mutate method `n` with `true`, as instructed in the class annotation.
 On the other hand, `m` will be mutated by `true` but not by `false`.

 Descartes includes a definition of `DoNotMutate`.
-However, when the tools inspects the annotations of a class or method  it matches only the simple name of the annotation class and ignores the package.
+However, when the tool inspects the annotations of a class or method  it matches only the simple name of the annotation class and ignores the package.
 So, any `DoNotMutate` annotation will be considered.
 In this way a project does not need to add Descartes as a dependency, it can declare its own `DoNotMutate` and use it.

 This feature is also configurable.
 See ["Running Descartes on your project"](#running-descartes-on-your-project) for more details.